Liver function tests

 - abdominal pain or swelling

-How to prepare for this test
+How to prepare for liver function tests

 No preparation is needed for this test.

 Each of the LFTs gives different information about your liver function.
 The results do not indicate a specific condition, but their combined results can indicate patterns usually seen with liver disease or damage.

 If your liver function tests are abnormal, further testing might be necessary to work out what is causing your liver damage and/or disease.

 Some LFTs can be affected by conditions elsewhere in the body.
 You should discuss the results of your LFT blood test with your doctor to see what they mean in your situation.